sirius90/HeadSpringSuperFizzBuzz/README.md

 <H1>HeadSpring SuperFizzBuzz</H1>

-This is the final solution to HeadSpring's SuperFizzBuzz take home coding exercise.
+This is the final accepted solution to HeadSpring's SuperFizzBuzz take home coding exercise.

 You can find the coding exercise instructions in <b>Engineering_Coding_Exercise_Take_Home.docx.</b><br>
 The requirements are vauge and not really well defined in mathematical constraining terms.<br>